Nicholasamoore/CPUSim/README.rst

 Basic CPU emulator
 ==================

 The purpose of this project is to explore the steps taken inside the processor based on Von Neumann architecture.
+The C++ code here mimics assembly language (opCode, dest, src) for research/learning purposes.
 Classes are implemented for the following:

 * ALU
 * Controller